Danielou1/ExamBuilder/README.md

 *   Create and manage questions with different types (e.g., multiple choice, open-ended).
 *   Organize questions into exams.
-*   Export exams to DOCX and JSON formats.
+*   Export exams to DOCX, PDF and JSON formats.
 *   Rephrase questions using an integrated tool.

 ## Technologies Used